 Bodily harm also acts as an indicator that severe emotional distress has occurred.
-Ulcers or headaches, for example, can show that the plaintiff has experienced severe emotional distress that has revealed itself through these physical symptoms.
-Accordingly, many jurisdictions will want to see some manifestation of concurrent physical harm.
+Ulcers or headaches, for example, can show that the plaintiff has experienced severe emotional distress.
+The distress showed itself through these physical symptoms.
+Many jurisdictions (states) will want to see some manifestation of concurrent physical harm.
 They will look for physical injuries before awarding damages for IIED.

 Have an Emotional Distress Claim?
 Get Legal Help Today

 Are you or a loved one unsure whether the facts of your claim justify filing a lawsuit?
-Want to better understand the law in your state regarding intentional infliction of emotional distress?
-You can by contacting a personal injury attorney near you.
-Injury lawyers will be able to assess your situation and make a recommendation.
+Do you want to better understand the law in your state for intentional infliction of emotional distress?
+Contact a personal injury attorney near you.
+Personal injury lawyers can assess your situation and recommend action.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help